I'm on holiday until 11th December so responses may take a little longer!

 Learn together

-Learn together, mess up together, but most importantly have fun together.
-Just make sure you are using positive, reward based training methods, and don’t worry about achieving perfection, and you can’t go wrong.
+Whatever you try, you’ll learn together, and you’ll mess up together, but most importantly you’ll have fun together.
+Just make sure you are using positive, reward based training methods, and don’t worry too much about achieving perfection!

 Your local vet or pet shop should be able to recommend classes in your area.